WikiMANNia/MediaWiki-Extension-WimaAdvertising2/README.md

 - New version with fixed position advertising boxes.
 - At the moment only tested with MediaWiki version `1.39.1` and Skin `vector-2022`.

+3.1.0

+- Changed the prefix of the configuration variables from default to `wm`.